Complete the Application

 Tips for Applicants

-Define the goals of the group or project, and how they can be achieved.
-Why are the goals important both in a big picture sense and to the communities and the environment immediately affected?
+Define the goals of the group and how they can be achieved.
+How do your goals address the goals and priorities of the Grassroots Fund?
+Why are they important both in a big picture sense and to the communities and the environment immediately affected?

 Clear and Reasonable Work Plan

-The work plan is the specific actions or steps to be undertaken in order to achieve the goals.
+What are the specific actions or steps your group will take in the next year to achieve its overall goals.
 When writing a work plan it is important to clearly spell out exactly what the group plans to do over the grant period.
 Be specific.

 Measurement of Success

 Tell us how the success of the group will be measured.
-What are the quantifiable goals or outcomes (i.e. distribution of 1000 newsletters, table at 5 events, protection of 200 acres, generation of 100 comment letters or 250 postcards…), and how will hard-to-measure goals be evaluated (i.e. change how community members think about environmental protection or environmental health)?
+You may not achieve your long-term goals within the next year, but what are the immediate, short-term outcomes you hope to accomplish, and how can these be quantified (i.e. distribution of 1000 newsletters, table at 5 events, protection of 200 acres, generation of 100 comment letters or 250 postcards…)?
+How will you evaluate progress towards longer term goals?
+How will you know that you are changing how community members think about your issue?

 Financial Need and Urgency

-One factor that we consider is the degree of financial need and the urgency.
+One factor that we consider is the degree and urgency of your groups’ financial need.
 If a group seems to have plenty of other opportunities to secure funding, then we may consider that group’s need to be less of a priority.
-Is there an urgent need for the money or is there a window of opportunity that makes the need especially urgent?
+We also consider if there is an urgent need for the money or a window of opportunity that makes the need especially urgent.